 Neither Mr. Alder nor Mr. Tang is separately compensated for his service as a director.
 Mr. Alder's compensation as our chief executive officer is described below under "Compensation Discussion and Analysis" and "Executive Compensation."
-Mr. Tang received total 2011 compensation of \$904,200 for his service as Managing Director - Asia Pacific Region, which total compensation consisted of the following: (i) base salary of \$624,316, (ii) a guaranteed bonus of \$104,053 paid in January 2012 in recognition of the Chinese New Year, (iii) a discretionary bonus of \$144,615 to be paid in April 2012 in recognition of the financial performance of our company in 2011, and (iv) \$31,216 of contributions made by us on Mr. Tang's behalf to the Mandatory Provident Fund, a saving program for the retirement of residents in Hong Kong.
-The amounts paid to Mr. Tang were paid in Hong Kong Dollars (HKD) and converted to U.S. Dollars using an exchange rate of 0.1285 HKD per U.S. Dollar.
+Mr. Tang received total 2012 compensation of \$762,186 for his service as Managing Director-Asia Pacific Region, which total compensation consisted of the following: (i) base salary of \$626,454, (ii) a guaranteed bonus of \$104,409 paid in January 2013 in recognition of the Chinese New Year, and (iii) \$31,323 of contributions made by us on Mr. Tang's behalf to the Mandatory Provident Fund, a saving program for the retirement of residents in Hong Kong.
+The amounts paid to Mr. Tang were paid in Hong Kong Dollars (HKD) and converted to U.S. Dollars using an exchange rate of 0.12890 HKD per U.S. Dollar.
+Beginning with his appointment as our President on January 7, 2013, Mr. Edman will no longer be compensated for his service as a director.

 Our directors are eligible to participate in our Executive and Director Deferred Compensation Plan.
 For a discussion of the Executive and Director Deferred Compensation Plan, see "Pension and Nonqualified Deferred Compensation" below.
-None of our directors participated in the Executive and Director Deferred Compensation Plan in 2011.
+None of our directors participated in the Executive and Director Deferred Compensation Plan in 2012.

-Director Summary Compensation Table for Fiscal Year 2011
+Director Summary Compensation Table for Fiscal Year 2012

-The following table sets forth the compensation earned by our non-employee directors in respect of their services as such during 2011.
+The following table sets forth the compensation earned by our non-employee directors in respect of their services as such during 2012.